Research Based Programs

 Daily Schedule:

-• 30-60 minute Equipping Minds cognitive therapy session 5 days a week (30 minute sessions may be recommended for younger children).
+• 30-60 minute Equipping Minds cognitive therapy session five days a week (30-minute sessions may be recommended for younger children).
 In addition to the cognitive therapy session, the following should be completed at home:

 • 10 mins EyeCanLearn if needed

-• 15 mins primitive reflex exercises for 45 days with Maintaining Brains Everyday
+• 15-minute primitive reflex exercises for 45 days with Maintaining Brains Everyday

 • Meclizine for vestibular therapy if needed.
 Please consult Dr. Brown on the recommended dosage.
 Recommend Rugby brand 12.5 meclizine from Amazon.
 Begin with 6mg in the morning and 6mg in the afternoon.